 A child is considered to have lived with you for more than half of a tax year if the child was born or died during that year, and your home was this child’s home for more than half the time they were alive.
 For example, if your child was born in November and lived with you for the remainder of the year, you would meet this requirement.

-You and the child are allowed certain temporary absences.
+You and the child are allowed some temporary absences.
 The absences can be for:

 - Medical care